 RTD A Line.
 BEST DEAL.
-This new commuter train on the Union Station-Denver International Airport runs every 15 minutes most of the day.
+This commuter train between Union Station and Denver International Airport runs every 15 minutes most of the day.
 Ride time: 37 minutes.
 Six intermediary stations offer parking.
 Fare is $10.50 for a 3-Hour Pass (which replaces the old one-way transfer).
 Half-price for 65+ Medicare recipients.
 Youth 6 to 19 cost $3.20 each way.
 Children ages 5 and younger ride FREE with a fare-paying adult.
 Your ticket includes transfers to/from other routes.

-Also it is $2 daily to park at an RTD Park-n-Ride facility, with the first 24 hours FREE, but the parking lot at at the RTD A Line station (61st and Peña) costs $4/day.
+It costs $2 daily to park at most RTD Park-n-Ride facilities, with the first 24 hours FREE, but the parking lot at at the RTD A Line station (61st and Peña) costs $4/day.
 The old SkyRide routes AB, AF, AS and AD, and some local and regional bus routes as well as stations were affected when the A Line went into service last year.
 Click here for details.
 RTD airport service fares actually were lowered from $13 with the opening of the A Line.

 SuperShuttle.
 Shared van, $19 to $34 per person between DIA and a central point in select other communities (Boulder, Golden, Fort Collins and others).
 Door-to-door, private shuttle for small groups, private sedan and private SUV also available.